Rahab’s Corner Sponsorships

 Sarah is assertive hard working woman with a high self-esteem.
 She has completed a sewing program and is designing and selling her fashions.
 Sarah is supported financially by Pure & Faultless.

 Pasquina came to Rahab’s Corner to receive counseling and life skills.
 She is a refugee.
 She grew up with a stepmother.
 She suffered different abuses but despite all this she an intelligent and organized girl who loves to knit and has a loving heart for children.
-Pasquina’s dream is to become a nurse so that she could can serve others in refugee camps.
+Pasquina is currently in school to become a nurse.

 Raneah is the daughter of one of a resident named Rashida.
 Both of them were picked from a slum in 2017 and are being supported by Pure & Faultless.
 Raneah started attending preschool in February 2019.

-Linette is in school.
+Linette is in her last year of primary school.
 She joined Pure & Faultless ministries in 2015 when she was living with an elderly maternal grandmother.
 Linette is jovial, talkative and playful.

 Sawuya is a primary six student in school.
 She was living in a slum where she was living with her mother and her siblings.
 In 2015, Pure & Faultless ministries realized the potential in Sawuya and took her under their care and support up to now.
 Sawuya is jovial, open minded and youthful.
 She wants to be a pilot one day.